Run these from the repository root.

 void srn_engine_shutdown(srn_engine_t *engine)

-srn_fiber_t * srn_fiber_make(srn_context_t *ctx, srn_scheduler_t *sched, srn_fiber_entry_t entry, void *arg, size_t stack_size)
+srn_fiber_t * srn_fiber_make(srn_context_t *ctx, srn_scheduler_t *sched, const char *name, srn_fiber_entry_t entry, void *arg, size_t stack_size)

-Create a fiber that will run entry(ctx, arg).
+Create a fiber that will run entry(ctx, arg), registered with sched but NOT scheduled.

 void * srn_fiber_result_t

-void srn_sched_run(srn_scheduler_t *sched, int nworkers)
+void srn_sched_run(srn_scheduler_t *sched, size_t nworkers)

 Run the scheduler with nworkers os threads draining it, returning once the pool goes quiescent (every...